cheminfo/cheminfo.github.io/docs/faq.md

 permalink: /faq/
 ---

-# What is eln.epfl.ch?
+# What is the cheminfo ELN?

-The eln.epfl.ch is a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,without%20affecting%20the%20original%20project) of the ELN developed by the [cheminfo GitHub organization](github.com/cheminfo)

 # What makes it different form other ELNs?

-_With eln.epfl.ch [FAIR data](https://www.go-fair.org/fair-principles/) is not an afterthought of a data management plan (DMP)._
+_With he cheminfo ELN [FAIR data](https://www.go-fair.org/fair-principles/) is not an afterthought of a data management plan (DMP)._

 Upon importation to the ELN all data are converted into standardized, and open formats like [JCAMP-DX](http://jcamp-dx.org/).
-All synthesis, analysis, and notes can be exported with metadata to a Zenodo in a form that is amenable to datamining efforts
+All synthesis, analysis, and notes can be exported with metadata to a Zenodo in a form that is amenable to data mining efforts.

 _Data is "alive all the time_